Multimodal hierarchical Variational AutoEncoders with Factor Analysis latent space: Experiments

 \subsection{Domain adaptation}

-Due to FA-VAE's modularity, we can go one step further and combine multiple VAEs simultaneously.
-For this purpose, let's consider an illustrative example based on CelebA \cite{liu2015faceattributes} dataset and Google Cartoon Set \cite{royer2020xgan} dataset and, let's consider a three view FA-VAE configuration (Fig. \ref{fig:esc3graph}).
-We train a VAE with $10000$ CelebA images on the first view.
-Then, we train another VAE with $10000$ Cartoon set images on the second view.
-Moreover, in the third view, we add a binary label to model the hair color with a SSHIBA layer.
+In this experiment, we explore the modularity of FA-VAE and demonstrate its ability to combine multiple VAEs simultaneously.
+To illustrate this, we employ a three-view FA-VAE configuration, using the CelebA dataset \cite{liu2015faceattributes} and the Google Cartoon Set dataset \cite{royer2020xgan}.
+Specifically, we train a VAE with $10000$ CelebA images in the first view and another VAE with $10000$ Cartoon images in the second view.

-We hypothesize that the private latent variables $\Fnm$ can capture the domain information of face images, cartoon avatars, and hair color.
-Then, the shared latent space variable, $\Zn$, works as a bridge between domains to adapt real-world faces to 2D cartoon avatars given a hair color.
+Our hypothesis is that each $m$-embedded variable $\mathbf{z}_{n,:}^{(m)}$ can capture domain information from face images and cartoon avatars, respectively.
+The shared variable in latent space, $\Gn$, serves as a bridge between domains, facilitating the adaptation of real-world faces to 2D cartoon avatars.
+The architecture is depicted in Fig. \ref{fig:esc3graph}.
+This approach has potential applications in various domains, including face recognition, character creation, and animation.

-The CelebA view ($C$) is composed of $10000\times64\times64\times3$ observations of images of real celebrity faces, whereas the Cartoon view ($D$) is composed of $10000\times64\times64\times3$ observations of cartoon avatar images.
-For both views, we use the $\beta$-VAE in \cite{burgess2018understanding} encoder-decoder configuration already proposed in Section \ref{sec:first_scenario} using $\beta>1$ as the authors recommend.
-Finally, the hair view, $H$, is composed of a $10000\times2$ binary label indicating hair color label: blond or brunet.
+The CelebA face view ($F$) comprises $10000\times64\times64\times3$ real celebrity face images, while the Cartoon view ($C$) consists of $10000\times64\times64\times3$ cartoon avatar images.
+We use the $\beta$-VAE encoder-decoder configuration proposed in Section \ref{sec:first_scenario} by \cite{burgess2018understanding} with $\beta>1$ for both views.

-We compare FA-VAE with the Multi-VAE \cite{Xu_2021_ICCV} model which uses a $\mathbf{c}_{n}$ discrete latent variable to share the context of all views (see Fig. \ref{fig:relatedwork_MultiVAE}).
-For this model, we incorporate the hair label as an extra-dimension in $\mathbf{x}_{n,:}^{(C)}$ and $\mathbf{x}_{n,:}^{(D)}$.
+We conducted an experiment comparing FA-VAE with the Multi-VAE \cite{Xu_2021_ICCV} model, which uses a discrete latent variable $\mathbf{c}_{n}$ to share the context of all views (see Fig. \ref{fig:relatedwork_MultiVAE}).

-Fig. \ref{fig:esc3_domainadap} shows how FA-VAE (second row) and Multi-VAE (third row) translate images from the CelebA domain (first row) to the Cartoon domain.
-Although the only attribute seen by the models is the hair color, FA-VAE outperformed Multi-VAE by capturing other inherent features, such as the use of sunglasses.
-Moreover, Multi-VAE does not properly learn skin color, as seen in Images 3 and 9, while FA-VAE does.
-Finally, FA-VAE generates high-quality 2D avatars with no blur or artifacts.
+Fig. \ref{fig:esc3_domainadap} presents a comparison of the performance of the FA-VAE and Multi-VAE models in the task of translating images from the CelebA domain to the Cartoon domain.
+The first row shows CelebA images, the second row displays the generated images by FA-VAE, and the third row shows the generated images by Multi-VAE.
+FA-VAE outperforms Multi-VAE in capturing inherent features such as sunglasses, in addition to hair colour.
+Multi-VAE fails to properly learn skin colour, as evidenced by Images 3 and 9, while FA-VAE produces high-quality 2D avatars without blur or artefacts.